OpenID Connect (OIDC) and OAuth2 client and filters

 }

-Alternatively, JsonWebTokenRequestFilter can be registered automatically with all MicroProfile REST or Jakarta REST clients if both quarkus.resteasy-client-oidc-token-propagation.register-filter and quarkus.resteasy-client-oidc-token-propagation.json-web-token properties are set to true.
+Alternatively, JsonWebTokenRequestFilter can be registered automatically with all MicroProfile REST or Jakarta REST clients if both the quarkus.resteasy-client-oidc-token-propagation.register-filter and quarkus.resteasy-client-oidc-token-propagation.json-web-token properties are set to true.

 Update token before propagation